-Gaia will launch on a Soyuz-STB/Fregat launch vehicle from the European Spaceport in Kourou, French Guiana.
+Gaia was launched on a Soyuz-STB/Fregat launch vehicle from the European Spaceport in Kourou, French Guiana, on 19 December 2013.

-On 8 November 2004, the inaugural flight of the Soyuz 2-1a launch vehicle took place at the Plessetsk Cosmodrome.
-This modernized version of Soyuz, which was used for the ESA EO mission MetOp-A, implements a digital control system providing additional mission flexibility and will enable control of the launch vehicle with the 4.1 m ST fairing.
+On 8 November 2004, the inaugural flight of the Soyuz 2-1a launch vehicle took place at the Plesetsk Cosmodrome.
+This modernized version of Soyuz, which was used for the ESA Earth Observation mission MetOp-A, implements a digital control system providing additional mission flexibility and enables control of the launch vehicle with the 4.1 m ST fairing.
 It represents a necessary milestone towards the next generation evolved Soyuz 2-1b launcher as the latest step in a cooperative European/Russian evolution program.